rdbc-io/rdbc-pool/rdbc-pool-doc/docs/scala/configuration.md

  !
 See the License for the specific language governing permissions and ! limitations under the License.
  -->
-!!! warning
-    rdbc-pool project and this documentation is still a work in progress.
-    It's not ready yet for production use.

-The pool configuration is represented by [`ConnectionPoolConfig`]() instance.
+The pool configuration is represented by `ConnectionPoolConfig` instance.
 Instances of this class can be created using its companion object's `apply` method.
 Every parameter of this method has some default value so you can use named parameters to set only some configuration options and